OWASP/www-project-threat-dragon/docs-2/development/testing/e2e.md

 ### BrowserStack test:e2e-nightly

-The online BrowserStack nightly tests use various browsers to run the tests listed in configuration file `browserstack.nightly.json`.
+The online [BrowserStack][browserstack]  nightly tests use various browsers to run the tests listed in configuration file `browserstack.nightly.json`.
 The BrowserStack configuration uses cypress configuration file `e2e.nightly.config.js` and the suite of tests from is loaded from `tests/e2e/specs`.